virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 ## Why do we need scheduling?

-We now have a basic understanding of what scheduler is.
+We now have a basic understanding of what a scheduler is.
 But why is it important in process management?

 Almost all programs have some alternating cycle of CPU usage and waiting for I/O of some kind.
 In a simple system running a single process, the time spent waiting for I/O is wasted, and those CPU cycles are lost forever.
 A scheduling system allows one process to use the CPU while another is waiting for I/O, thereby making full use of otherwise lost CPU cycles.